GAM-team/GAM/docs/gam.cfg.md

 customer_id = my_customer
 config_dir = goo
 ```
-### Existing clients that have been accessed with Standard GAM.
+### Existing clients that have been accessed with Legacy GAM.
 You have two clients: foo and goo.
 Make sub-directories foo and goo in the same folder/directory as gam.cfg.
-For each client, copy the client_secrets.json and oauth2service.json files from their Standard GAM location
+For each client, copy the client_secrets.json and oauth2service.json files from their Legacy GAM location
 to the appropriate sub-directory.
-If the Standard Gam files do not have these names,
+If the Legacy Gam files do not have these names,
 rename them after copying them to the sub-directory.

 Perform the following commands for each client (replace xxx with foo and goo).